The investment process begins with a view of interest rates and inflation. Other factors considered may include but are not limited to:

 - political risk

 This process is intended to lead to the best sectors in which to invest.
-In these sectors William Rutherford will do fundamental analysis to determine the best companies in the sector.
-Finally, technical factors will be reviewed and an investment decision taken.
-Because this process is intended to lead to investment in only the best sectors, the portfolio will not necessarily be weighted like an index fund, and can be expected to have significant variance from the S&P 500 Index.
-The portfolio is monitored and those securities which do not perform as expected will be eliminated from the portfolio and replaced with companies that offer greater opportunity.
-Companies that continue to grow as expected will be allowed to grow in the portfolio unless the portfolio becomes too concentrated, in which case even high performing securities will be trimmed and the proceeds reinvested.
+Fundamental analysis is conducted to determine the best companies in these sectors.
+Finally, technical factors are reviewed and an investment decision taken.
+Because this process is intended to lead to investment in only certain sectors, the portfolio will not necessarily be weighted like an index fund and can be expected to have significant variance from the S&P 500 Index.
+Securities which do not perform as expected will be eliminated from the portfolio and replaced with companies that appear to offer greater opportunity.
+Companies that continue to grow satisfactorily will be allowed to increase in the portfolio, unless the holding becomes too concentrated, in which case even high performing securities will be trimmed and the proceeds reinvested.
 Portfolios may become concentrated as a result of significant growth of one or more securities.
-However, in order to reduce risk and dampen volatility, a portfolio will normally have about 40 holdings.
+In order to reduce risk and dampen volatility, a portfolio will normally have about 40 holdings.
 Turnover is intended to be low.

 Similarly, the fixed income process will consider a view of interest rates and inflation, money flows and political risk.
 Mutual funds will be employed for diversification.
 Convertible securities may be used as a further form of diversification.